 Staying physically active in your 40s and 50s have a number of good benefits.
 These include-

 1. Less aches and pain

-Physical activities in the 40s and 50s maintain strong core muscles.
+Being active in your 40s and 50s allows you to maintain strong core muscles.
 That brings more flexibility to your body.
 Because of high mobility, there are fewer chances of muscle aches and pain.
 You can say goodbye to the chronic back pain.

 2. Maintains body weight and BMI